 Don't worry about the plain yogurt in the dressing.
 Although you wouldn't know it from the label, if there's no sugar added, plain whole milk yogurt is a low carb.

 I used to shy away from yogurt because of the milk sugar.
 But, it turns out that most of the sugar is consumed by the culture.
-So plain whole milk yogurt is a low carb yogurt!
+So plain whole milk yogurt is a low carb option!

 I went back to see if I had many fish recipes.
 Turns out I don't!